 Now that you know how to get approved for store credit cards, it’s time to decide if you should get one or not.
 Store credit cards may be a big step forward in your personal finance journey.
-If your credit score needs some help and you often shop at a specific retailer, it might be a good idea to get a store credit card from that retailer.
+If your credit score needs some help and you often shop at a specific retailer, it can be a good idea to get a credit card from that retailer.

-If you decide that a store credit card is right for you, check out the ones we listed and other top options before you apply.
+If you decide that a store credit card is right for you to use, check out the ones we’ve listed and other top options before you apply.

 It’s also a good idea to compare other types of credit cards as well to make sure you’re not missing anything.
 The more you know, the more confident you’ll be in choosing the right credit card for you so you can start to build credit over time.

 Ben Luthi is a personal finance writer and a credit cards expert who loves helping consumers and business owners make better financial decisions.
 His work has been featured in Time, MarketWatch, Yahoo!
 Finance, U.S. News & World Report, CNBC, Success Magazine, USA Today, The Huffington Post and many more.